AdobeDocs/experience-manager-65.en/help/assets/asynchronous-jobs.md

 ---
 title: Asynchronous operations
-description: AEM Assets optimizes performance by asynchronously completing some resource-intensive tasks.
+description: Experience Manager Assets optimizes performance by asynchronously completing some resource-intensive tasks.
 contentOwner: AG
 ---

 # Asynchronous operations {#asynchronous-operations}

-To reduce adverse impact on performance, Adobe Experience Manger (AEM) Assets processes certain long-running and resource-intensive asset operations asynchronously.
+To reduce adverse impact on performance, Adobe Experience Manger Assets processes certain long-running and resource-intensive asset operations asynchronously.

 These operations include:

 * Deleting many assets
 * Moving many assets or assets with many references
 * Exporting/importing asset metadata in bulk.
-* Fetching assets, that are above the threshold limit set, from a remote AEM deployment.
+* Fetching assets, that are above the threshold limit set, from a remote Experience Manager deployment.

 Asynchronous processing involves enqueuing multiple jobs and eventually running them in a serial manner subject to the availability of system resources.